WheatonCS/aGoodMystery/README.md

 # aGoodMystery
 This repository (repo) is a collection of computational methods to explore whether an 1831 story published under the attribution of only 'P' might have been written by Edgar Allan Poe.
-If so, it would Poe's first published work.
+If so, it would Poe's first published work (LeBlanc, 2017).

 Unlike a published paper that includes but a brief summary of the methods applied and typically no access to the texts used, this repo endorses the call for a more systematic documentation and sharing of computational stylistic methods (*c.f.* Rudman, 2012, *et al.*).
 Because scholars who are new to computational stylometry are often discouraged too early in the game, we offer what we hope is a straightforward series of annotated steps (and mis-steps) for conducting a series of computational probes on a set of digitized texts.